 The area is also home to the tallest trees in the world, which can grow up to 250 feet.
 For the ultimate experience, you should head to the redwood forest of the Pacific Coast near Santa Rosa for some zip-lining.

 After spending your day in Sonoma County, head to Santa Rosa for the night.
 Here you can find plenty of accommodations and restaurants for all price points.
-I recommend Cozy Plum where you can find mouth-watering vegan food.
+Cozy Plum offers mouth-watering vegan food.
 And If you ever thought that plant-based food is boring, this place will prove you wrong!

 Text by Daria from The Discovery Nut